anatrevis/com.gambling.test/README.md

 #### $ cd gambling.test.git
 #### $ composer-update

 After, create a database called "gambling" and set your .env file to connect with your database.
+You can create a .env file by creating a copy from .envAna and only change the name of the file to ".env" and changing DB_HOST, DB_PORT, DB_USERNAME and DB_PASSWORD for your parameters.
 #### $ mysql -u root -p
 #### mysql> CREATE DATABASE gambling;
 #### mysql> exit;